Pierre-Sassoulas/grey-handling/README.rst

 - If you have **Scrap** installed, we search in your junk list, if not, only in your grey items.
 - If your bags are full **pick the worst item** (left click to throw or give)
 - If there isn't a worst item **make your two worst items glow in bag**
-- If one ore more **mutually beneficial trades** exist, suggest the fairest one.
-You need to be grouped with a teammate to see what they're looting.
+- If you saw what your teammate looted items and one ore more **mutually beneficial trades** exist, suggest the fairest one.
+- If someone has GreyHandling in your group : **exchange exact information about your junk items** in order to offer better exchange suggestion.

 The two worst items are the cheapest at the moment and the cheapest once fully stacked.
 A mutually beneficial trade is an exchange that permits to free one bag space for everyone without throwing anything by keeping one kind of stackable grey instead of two.
+What is junk for someone might not be junk for someone else if you use Scrap junk list.

 Compatibility with other bags addons